idalr/SubjectivityClassification2023/README.md

 # SubjectivityClassification2023

-This repository was developed as part of the CogSys Master's project module at the University of Potsdam, Germany.
+This repository was developed as part of the CogSys Master's project module (PM1: Mining opinions and arguments) at the University of Potsdam, Germany.

 ## Reproduction Instructions